 This team has been established since CAP UK’s beginnings in 1995.
-The team is made up of a team leader – Melanie Hall-Green and 3 facilitators, Ami, Jenny and Leah.
+The team is made up of a team leader – Melanie Hall-Green and facilitators, Gunda, Leah, Lilian and Marie.
 This team also occasionally delivers our SEND programme in special schools.
 Contact the South Devon and Torbay Team…

 This team has been operational for the last 8 years.
 Emma Hermon-Wright is our team leader and currently Meet the Trustees